-During one of my regular checkups on flippa, a couple weeks ago I picked up on a site that seemed quite interesting at first glance.
+During one of my regular checkups on Flippa, a couple of weeks ago I picked up on a site that seemed quite interesting at first glance.
 That site was socialwax.com and the auction is here.
-From a quick look it’s a social service that provides automated twitter promotion and analytics, with good revenue, established customer base and lots of space for growth.
+From a quick look, it’s a social service that provides automated twitter promotion and analytics, with good revenue, established customer base, and lots of space for growth.

 First Check of the Site and Seller

-First part of the process was to check some background info on the site and the seller.
-The seller had no previous history on flippa, but it was easy to find out that he had an established marketing business and the site looked quite professional, there were also some positive reviews of it online, so it all looked quite legit and the starting bid was around $5k which seemed quite reasonable for a site with over $700 per month in revenue.
+The first part of the process was to check some background info on the site and the seller.
+The seller had no previous history on Flippa, but it was easy to find out that he had an established marketing business and the site looked quite professional, there were also some positive reviews of it online, so it all looked quite legit and the starting bid was around $5k which seemed quite reasonable for a site with over $700 per month in revenue.

-After checking out the stats, and doing a more in depth research I signed up for the service and used it on my twitter account.
+After checking out the stats, and doing more in-depth research I signed up for the service and used it on my twitter account.
 Surprisingly it actually worked – there was more engagement from my followers and a bit more visibility and new followers as well.
-I later checked out more competing services and of course there were many other bigger companies providing twitter curation and analytics services, so this is definitely a big market and the had a lot of space to grow.
+I later checked out more competing services and of course, there were many other bigger companies providing twitter curation and analytics services, so this is definitely a big market and the had a lot of space to grow.

 More in Depth Research and Due Diligence

 After checking the basics and realizing that this can be a good site to buy and grow further I had several questions to answer:

 - What are the actual current revenues?

 - How much promotion is expected and how to do it?

 - How complicated is the code and how will I handle the technical aspects?